 Although we won’t lecture our readers on pan thickness, most consumers are going to want to buy a pan that’s 15-gauge or under.
 The best carbon steel pans are between 10 and 15-gauge, which is approximately 2.59mm to 1.45mm thick.

-It’s also a good idea that the pan can be used in an oven.
-Although cast iron is material that can go from stovetop to the oven, a lot of manufacturers use silicone or plastic coatings on the handle of their pans that can melt if placed in an oven.
+It’s also a good idea to make sure the pan is oven-safe.
+Although cast iron is a material that can go from stovetop to the oven, a lot of manufacturers use silicone or plastic coatings on the handle of their pans that can melt if placed in an oven.
 Therefore, if it’s important to be able to use the pan in an oven, then make sure its handle will allow it.

 Make Sure Its Handle Is Riveted